Sigfried/underscore-unchained/README.md

     _.prometheus(obj, magicPowers)

-*Defy the gods and bring the full power of Underscore to *ALL* your Arrays, Objects, or whatever.
+*Defy the gods and bring the full power of Underscore to _all_ your Arrays, Objects, or whatever.
 Also works with constructors of user-defined classes.
 Use at your own risk.*

     _.prometheus(Array);